Python-PyQt/PyQt6-Docs/descriptions/QtQuick/QQuickRenderControl-beginFrame-f.rst

     m_renderControl->sync();
     m_renderControl->render();
     m_renderControl->endFrame(); // Qt Quick's rendering commands are submitted to the device context here

+**Note:** This function does not need to be, and must not be, called when using the ``software`` adaptation of Qt Quick.

+**Note:** Internally beginFrame() and :sip:ref:`~PyQt6.QtQuick.QQuickRenderControl.endFrame` invoke QRhi::beginOffscreenFrame() and QRhi::endOffscreenFrame(), respectively.
+This implies that there must not be a frame (neither offscreen, nor swapchain-based) being recorded on the QRhi when this function is called.

 .. seealso:: :sip:ref:`~PyQt6.QtQuick.QQuickRenderControl.endFrame`, :sip:ref:`~PyQt6.QtQuick.QQuickRenderControl.initialize`, :sip:ref:`~PyQt6.QtQuick.QQuickRenderControl.sync`, :sip:ref:`~PyQt6.QtQuick.QQuickRenderControl.render`, :sip:ref:`~PyQt6.QtQuick.QQuickGraphicsDevice`, :sip:ref:`~PyQt6.QtQuick.QQuickRenderTarget`.